pesterlig/virtual-pet-shelter/src/main/java/README.md

  allow adoption of a pet, DONE
- which should display a list of pet names and descriptions, DONE allowing a user to select one DONE - NEEDS WORK ON NAME CASE allow intake of a pet, prompting the user for the pet's information, requiring the user to (at minimum) specify name and description
+ which should display a list of pet names and descriptions, DONE allowing a user to select one DONE - NEEDS WORK ON NAME CASE Notes 6:30 am Monday - Having trouble with constructing multiple pets for the intake.
+I can intake one, but how do I get the user to create the name of the new instantiation?
+Seems like I am not allowed to use a variable there?
+Can I set name and use the name? allow intake of a pet, prompting the user for the pet's information, requiring the user to (at minimum) specify name and description
 (Hint: you can use tab characters ("\t") to align console output in columns.)